LakshmikrishnaS/seo-content-quality/README.md

 # SEO Content Quality & Duplicate Detector

 A Streamlit app that analyzes webpage SEO content quality using NLP features and a trained ML model.
+Note: All code was developed in Google Colab and exported as a Jupyter Notebook (.ipynb) for submission.

 ## Run locally
 pip install -r requirements.txt